Have you heard about using doTerra essential oils for the health and wellness of your dogs?

 - Promotes peaceful sleep

-Lavender is recommended for grooming time if your dog is nervous about the process.
+Lavender essential oil is recommended for grooming time if your dog is nervous about the process.
 Diffuse it, cup a drop or two in your hands and allow your dog to breathe it in, or apply lavender mixed with carrier oil to your dog’s coat.
 This helps reduce your dog’s anxiety and stress, even calming them down during thunderstorms or fireworks.

 - Natural detoxification